huggingface/hub-docs/docs/hub/models-the-hub.md

 ## Libraries

-The Hub supports a number of libraries and we're working on expanding this support!
+The Hub supports many libraries, and we're working on expanding this support!
 We're happy to welcome to the Hub a set of Open Source libraries that are pushing Machine Learning forward.

-The table below summarizes the supported libraries and how they are integrated.
+The table below summarizes the supported libraries and their level of integration.
 Find all our supported libraries [here](https://github.com/huggingface/hub-docs/blob/main/js/src/lib/interfaces/Libraries.ts)!

 | Library               | Description                                                                   | Inference API | Widgets | Download from Hub | Push to Hub |
 |-----------------------|-------------------------------------------------------------------------------|---------------|-------:|-------------------|-------------|